-ARTICLE VIII -- APPOINTED COMMITTEES
+ARTICLE VIII – APPOINTED COMMITTEES

-ARTICLE IX -- MEETINGS
+ARTICLE IX – MEETINGS

-ARTICLE X -- DUES
+ARTICLE X – DUES

 ARTICLE XI – NEWSLETTER

 The newsletter of the Topical Group shall be managed and edited by the Secretary-Treasurer, who shall oversee its preparation and distribution.
 The frequency and timing of these issues shall be determined by the Secretary-Treasurer, subject to approval of the Executive Committee.
 The Executive Committee may direct the Secretary-Treasurer to distribute complimentary copies of the newsletter to specified non-members of the Topical Group.

-ARTICLE XII -- OFFICIAL ANNOUNCEMENTS
+ARTICLE XII – OFFICIAL ANNOUNCEMENTS

-ARTICLE XIII -- PROCEDURE OF AMENDMENT OF BYLAWS
+ARTICLE XIII – PROCEDURE OF AMENDMENT OF BYLAWS

-Proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Topical Group.
-If the proposed amendment originates within the Topical Group, it must be approved by Council before further action can be taken.
+Proposal of an Amendment or revision to these Bylaws may be made by the Council, by the Society Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Topical Group.
+However the change is initiated, it must be reviewed by the Society Governance Committee and it must be approved by Council before further action can be taken.
 Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Topical Group not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
 The voting on the proposed Amendment shall be as follows.